 Hot-cold object separation can nearly halve FwSets's write amplification.
-If n is 5 and sets are 8 KB (two 4 KB subsets), Fairy WREN without hot-cold object separation would have to write all 8 KB on each insertion to a set.
-With hot-cold object separation, FairyWREN writes 4KB for the hot subset on every insertion, but only has to write 4 KB for cold subset on every fifth insertion.
-Thus, FwSets writes only 24 KB instead of 40 KB every five inserts to a set, a 40% reduction.
+If n is 5 and sets are 8 KB (two 4 KB subsets), FairyWren without hot-cold object separation would have to write all 8 KB on each insertion to a set.
+With hot-cold object separation, FairyWren writes 4 KB for the hot subset on every insertion, but only has to write 4 KB for cold subset on every fifth insertion.
+Specifically, FairyWren writes 4 KB for the 1st, 2nd, 3rd and 4th new object written to a set, since it only has to update the hot subset with the new object.
+New objects have a high likelihood of being unpopular since many objects are never accessed [16] so starting them in the hot subset aligns well with our variant on the RRIP eviction policy.
+On the fifth insertion, FairyWren remerges the hot and cold subsets - rewriting all 8 KB.
+Thus, FwSets writes only 24 KB instead of 40 KB every five inserts to a set, a 40% write reduction.
+Since this write reduction applies to all sets, we see a 40% write reduction for FwSets overall.
+This translates to a large reduction in FairyWren (Sec.
+6.6).